Quick Answer

 Most business accounts require a minimum opening deposit.
 Have cash or a check ready.
 Keep the account above any minimum balance thresholds to avoid monthly fees.

-Why a Separate Business Account Matters
+Why Do I Need a Separate Business Account?

 - Makes it much easier to track business income and expenses at tax time